-We encourage you to safeguard your own and others health and safety by evaluating the risks that you encounter and adopt sensible precautions to minimise risks to both yourself and others.
+We encourage you to safeguard your own and others health and safety by evaluating the risks that you encounter and adopt sensible precautions to minimise risks to both you and others.

-As Head Teacher (within this policy this term refers to, the Head of School at Basildon, Associate head at Compton and Assistant Head at Beedon) and Chair of the Governing Body we are committed to ensuring the health, safety and welfare of staff, pupils and stakeholders.
+As Head Teacher (within this policy this term refers to, the Headteacher of The Downs School, the Head of School at Basildon, Head of School at Compton and Head of School at Beedon) and Chair of the Governing Body we are committed to ensuring the health, safety and welfare of staff, pupils and stakeholders.
 We understand the legal, financial and moral obligations but the greatest of these is our moral obligation, as we truly believe that we should all be able to work, live and learn in an environment that is safe but allows for sensible and controlled risks and activities to further develop learning.

-Sign: Offermer.
-Sign: Auful
+Sign: Sign:

-Mr C R Prosser Mr A Tow
+Mr C R Prosser Mr A Tow Authority

-Exec Headteacher for Federation Schools Chair of Governor's
+Exec Head Teacher for Federation Schools Chair of Governor's

-Date: 06.02.2024 Date: 06.02.2024
+Date: 11.02.25 Date: 11.02.25